ankit-c11/Web-Development/README.md

         - **Albums**: If selected, lists all the albums having songs of the selected genre.
         - **Tracks**: Lists all the tracks under this genre.

-	 >
-	 For all the three tabs available, a different layout for presenting the track/album/artist title and the corresponding cover image has been designed.
+	 :point_right: For all the three tabs available, a different layout for presenting the track/album/artist title and the corresponding cover image has been designed.

     - ### Album Detail Screen
       - A back button on top left corner, that takes the user back to the genre detail screen.